adiag321/Customer-Segmentation-for-Automobile-Company/README.md

 #### Frequency vs Monetary :
 The visualization shows that customers belonging to Platinum/ Very Loyal/ Becoming Loyal Customer Segments have a greater frequency and generate greater monetary for the business<br>
 <img src="data%20visualization/Frequency%20vs%20Monetary.PNG" height="400" align="middle"><br>

-## Datasets Used
-The datasets used include:
-- __Raw_data.xlsx__: This excel file dataset included the following sheets of data:
-  -  __Transactions_data.xlsx__: This dataset included the transactions data of the customers across all the different states in Australia.
-  -  __NewCustomerList.xlsx__: This dataset included the new customers who visted the automobile bike company recently.
-  -  __CustomerDemographic.xlsx__: This dataset included entire details of the Customer Demographics.
-  -  __CustomerAddress.xlsx__: This dataset included the address of the Customers.

 ## Tools and Technologies used